 - Pylori—These bacteria are a common cause of stomach ulcers.

-Considerable efforts have been made for the development of rapid, sensitive and specific assays for the detection of causative organisms.
-In the last few years many new techniques have entered into the field of early diagnostic process of bacterial infections.
+Considerable efforts have been made for the development of rapid, sensitive, and specific assays for the detection of causative organisms.
+In the last few years, many new techniques have entered into the field of the early diagnostic process of bacterial infections.
 Diagnosis of bacterial infections can be classified broadly into the following four types:

 Microscopic Diagnosis of Bacterial Infection

 - It is commonly used to diagnose bacterial vaginosis.
 It includes wet preparation and potassium hydroxide (KOH) examination for microscopic examination of samples from the vaginal mucosa and skin surrounding the vaginal opening.